TrevorVillwock/matm-app/README.md

 The `pyo-examples` folder in this folder contains working examples with `pyo` from the package's github that can be used to expand the project: https://github.com/belangeo/pyo

+## Importing pyo locally

+In the future, we may want to make changes to the `pyo` module, so I've included my fork of it as a submodule in this repo.
+After cloning from GitHub, the `pyo` directory will be empty; to clone the submodule as well run `git submodule update --init` from inside the `matm-app` directory.
+We can use this local version of pyo by replacing `from pyo import *` with `from ..pyo import *`.

 ## Recording

 The pyo server has built-in recording ability.
 By default, the recording is stored in your home directory.
 To change this to the directory of your Python file or another folder on your computer, use `Server.recordOptions(filename = "./your_file_name.wav")`.